Thank you for visiting our website; we are delighted that you have shown interest in our training.

 Early Bird rate

-* There is an additional cost of £150 (£137 registration and £13 admin fee) for the certificate for the full Diploma.
+* Includes Crossfields Diploma Registration Fee of £150 (£137 registration and £13 admin fee) for the certificate for the full Diploma.

 The five-day Foundation Course: An Introduction to a Person-Centred Approach to Death and Dying is a stand-alone Crossfields Institute Continuing Professional Development (CPD) programme.
 This means that Crossfields Institute reviews and monitors LWDW systems and the processes underpinning the quality and delivery of this training.
 The fee for certification of the Foundation course is included in the course fee.
 Full attendance is required to gain the certificate.